Staff FAQs - MJCCA Summer Day Camps

 How old do I have to be to apply to work at camp?

 In order to work at MJCCA Day Camps, you must be a rising 10th grader or older.
 Our camp staff is comprised of high schoolers, college-aged staff, and adults.
-For rising 8th we offer a LIT: Leaders in Training Program and and for rising 9th graders we offer SIT: Staff in Training Program.
+For rising 9th graders we offer SIT: Staff in Training Program.

 How and when do I apply to work at MJCCA Day Camps for the summer?